TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 We'll probably use scalars most of the time.

+COMMENTED OUT: Such things will be calculated statelessly.
+-->

 ### Polygon shape concern

 Deserves a separate topic because it is the biggest component currently, second only to the [container component](container_component).